anuragpurohit3773/khanaLao/README.md

 I have added a input hook which checks all the input when you are placing an order.

-This should be the base and you can integrate Cloud Firestore if you like & if you are really serious about this app.
+This should be the base and you can integrate Cloud Firestore  if you are really serious about this app.

 Also integrating stripe was an idea.

 Anyone and everyone is free to use this as they like.